-Note that after you create an asset type, there are several configuration steps to complete before you can use it; for example, enabling it on the sites that need to use it, creating Start Menu shortcuts, and so on.
+Note that after you create an asset type, there are several configuration steps to complete before you can use it; for example, enabling the asset type on the sites that need to use the asset type, creating Start Menu shortcuts, and so on.

-The flow chart in Figure 3 summarizes how AssetMaker works, and which database tables are involved when a basic asset type is created.
+The flow chart in Figure 5 summarizes how AssetMaker works, and which database tables are involved when a basic asset type is created.

-Figure 2: Asset Types: Database Tables and CS-Direct Forms
+Figure 4: Asset Types: Database Tables and CS-Direct Forms

-When rendering the content-entry form below, CS-Direct displays the names of columns in the database table as field names in the form.
+When rendering the content-entry form below, Content Server displays the names of columns in the database table as field names in the form.
 Field names (specified by developers) define the asset type; field values (entered by content providers) define the asset.